No one has favorited this theater yet

 It was converted into a Star Bingo Club and in 1970 the organ was removed and was installed in an electronics works near Perth, Western Australia.

 A false ceiling was installed across from the front of the circle to the rear of the stage.
-It became a Granada Bingo Club using the former stalls area only, then an independent Lion Bingo Club before its current operators Gala Bingo took over in the 1990’s.
+It became a Granada Bingo Club using the former stalls area only, then an independent Lion Bingo Club before Gala Bingo took over in the 1990’s.
+In June 2018 it was re-named Buzz Bingo Club.
 The upper parts of the building are abandoned and in use for storage purposes.

 Just login to your account and subscribe to this theater